-The Group incurs no staff costs, as throughout the current and prior financial years all staff dealing with the affairs of the Group were employed by an appointed run-off manager, which was remunerated by a management fee up to 30 June 2020 and on a time and materials basis from 1 July 2020.
-The run-off manager at year-end was Armour Risk Management Limited.
+The Group incurs no staff costs, as throughout the current and prior financial years all staff dealing with the affairs of the Group were employed by an appointed run-off services provider, which was remunerated by a management fee.
 The current run-off manager is Hampden Plc.